Where are the library branches and when are they open?

 How do I renew books and other materials?

-Go to the online library catalog.
-Click on the My Account tab of the blue navigation bar near the top of the screen.
-Click on Renew My Materials.
-Enter your library card number and PIN, then click on the List Charged Items button.
+If you have your library card number and PIN, visit the Renew My Materials page to renew online.
+Enter your library card number and PIN, and click List Charged Items.
 From this next screen, you can renew all or selected items.
 You may also call 270-4239 or 270-5292 and follow the automated instructions using your library card number to renew your materials.
 You can also call or visit your local library to renew.

 Where do I return the items I have borrowed?